justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 # Fighter: Warprince

 _The Windblade martial art is a popular fighting style among Navean officers.
-Derived from Elven sword and bow techniques, users make heavy use of momentum to wield their weapons with unusual grace.
-Blademasters, sharpshooters, and professional duelists are typical users._
+Derived from Elven sword and bow techniques, users make use of momentum to wield their weapons with unusual grace.
+Blademasters, sharpshooters, and professional duelists are typical practitioners._

 #### Bonus Proficiencies